CoDeConf/CoDeConf.github.io/sthlm15/preconf/index.md

 ---

-##Why delivery pipelines so often are red and what to do about it
+##Why delivery pipelines so often are red and what to do about it.
 {: #pipelines}

 _Facilitated by:_{: .inverted} Andrey Devyatkin, Ericsson AB.